One of the most ambitious SEO campaigns ever.

 • Inexperienced SEOs know how important keyword research is, but live with anxiety because of the long feedback cycle between investment into organic and organic results

 ClusterAi, our keyword grouping tool, uses data from Google to determine which keywords can rank together.
+How do you know if you can rank keyword A and keyword B with one page?
+You analyze the number of pages that rank for both keywords.

 If there are three or more individual pages that rank for both keywords, you can probably rank for both keywords with one page too.